 I’ve even invited people to include a short note they’d want me to include, to take the personalization up a notch when I’m gifting.

 Video is becoming increasingly important for social media exposure, in regards to generating more interest and more engagement.

 So make an official announcement about the pre-order.
 Do videos to announce discounts or to describe a giveaway or swag offer.
 There’s really no reason you can’t do a video to accompany any of these strategies.
 Plus with proper planning, you can record all these in one afternoon and release them as appropriate.

-So get camera ready and get to work!
+So get the camera ready and get to work!

-Pre-order campaigns are about being prepared.
+Pre-order campaigns are about being prepared and making smart choices.
 Now that I’ve gone over some really strong strategies to sell more books during your pre-order campaign, you can prepare a lot of what you need in advance.